 “The results still need a lot of work on them but the first indications are very encouraging.

 Regardless of how old the art proves to be, the dating methods will have wide applicability and the results will reveal how changes in the art related to an evolving natural environment.
 Putting a solid date on our relatively unsung treasure will guide conservation plans into the future – a major objective for the KFA.

 Kimberley Visions: rock art dynamics of northern Australia

 Kimberley Visions is a five year landmark study mapping the rock art and occupational history of the Northern Kimberley.
-It will examine shared art styles across northern Australia and look at questions of regionalism and identity.
+It examines shared art styles across northern Australia and explores questions of regionalism and identity.
 Did similar styles occur between the Kimberley and Arnhem Land?
 What are our current understandings about shared traditions and why might they have changed through time?